-In addition, it now includes several super fun immersive experiences about Sherlock Holmes, Star Wars, Marvel and the history of London aboard the Spirit London Ride.
-Check out the types of tickets for Madame Tussauds
+In addition, it now includes several super fun immersive experiences set in the universes of Sherlock Holmes, Star Wars, Marvel, and the history of London aboard the Spirit London Ride.
+Check out the different types of tickets for Madame Tussauds.

-To get a different souvenir of the city of London you must visit this picturesque and popular neighborhood that houses the largest market in the city with more than 1,000 stores and street stalls where you can eat while listening to live music.
+To get a different souvenir of your trip to the city of London you must visit this picturesque and popular neighborhood that houses the largest market in the city with more than 1,000 stores and street stalls where you can eat while listening to live music.

 23. The best art at the National Gallery